-In summation, don’t chase losses by increasing your unit size.
+In summation, don’t chase losses by increasing unit size.
 It’s all about

 Kelly Criterion System

-First you calculate your perceived edge, known as “Expected Value” or “EV” for short.
-You’ll only want to make wagers where you are in a +EV situation, –EV is never to be bet.
+First calculate perceived edge, known as Expected Value or EV for short, and only lay action in a +EV situation, –EV never to be considered.
 The actual formula is: